Different Sex Drives in Marriage for most couples, reminds me of this joke:

 It has been fascinating to practice sex therapy for so long and to learn that sometimes the “low desire” partner is really a “high desire” partner that has been offered an unappealing meal.
 Different sex drives in marriage often have little to do with sex drives at all!

 Once spouses are able to articulate what they like sexually, their desire returns.
 However, to the surprise of all (but myself…) the other partner, now ‘eating’ a different fare, may lose their appetite!

 It’s been a great honor to work with people on one of the most intimate subjects of their world: sexuality.
 But the acts themselves, or just knowing that there are different sex drives in Marriage and the frequency of the acts themselves, hardly tell the entire tale.

 Working with Sexual Styles has been a great boost to helping those who might have given up what was otherwise a solid and satisfying marriage, in search for more intense passion.
 With an understanding of Sexual Styles, they can now bring greater depth, eroticism, and passion to their most important relationships.

 Would you like help to negotiate your sexual desire differences?

-Couples Therapy Inc. has two board-certified sex therapists and other qualified couples therapists with significant training in helping sexual problems.
+Couples Therapy Inc. has sex therapists and other qualified couples therapists with significant training in helping sexual problems.